www.suecowley.co.uk

 • Conferences

-Sue Cowley is an experienced teacher, writer and presenter, whose specialisms are in the areas of behaviour management and creative approaches to teaching and learning.
-After qualifying as a primary school teacher, Sue taught in a number of different secondary schools in London and Bristol.
+Sue Cowley is an experienced teacher, writer and presenter, whose specialisms are in the areas of behaviour, adaptive teaching, early years and creative approaches to teaching and learning.
+After qualifying as an early years teacher, Sue taught in a number of different primary and secondary schools in London and Bristol.
 She has also worked as a supply teacher and taught overseas, at an international school in Portugal.
-She still works on a voluntary basis with children in schools, to ensure that she keeps up to date with life 'at the chalkface'.
-She has helped to run her local preschool for the past ten years, as chair of the management committee.
+For many years, she worked with children to produce a magazine for her local primary school.
+She has helped to run her local preschool for the past sixteen years, as part of the management team, leading the setting through four successful Ofsted inspections.
 Sue has been called as an Expert Witness on behaviour, to appear in front of the Parliamentary Select Committee on Education.

 For more: